-An Encode job is loaded into the Encode Queue by clicking the Encode Button located on the main MAS encoder Audio Panel.
-Once this Encode Button is clicked, the resulting encode job will be placed in the Encode Queue as the last job.
-An Encode job can found in four states: In-Progress, Verifying, Pending, Passed, Completed, Error, or Canceled.
+An encode job is loaded into the Encode Queue by clicking the encode button located on the main MAS encoder Audio Panel.
+Once this encode button is clicked, the resulting encode job will be placed in the Encode Queue as the last job.
+An encode job can found in one of seven states: In-Progress, Verifying, Pending, Passed, Completed, Error, or Canceled.
 (See Figure 7-20 Encode Jobs)